- Asthma Center

 Are teen volunteers accepted?

-Teen volunteers, ages 14-18, are invited to apply for the summer program beginning in March and are accepted on a first-come, first-served basis.
+Teens, ages 14-17, are invited to apply for the summer program beginning in March.
 This program has become extremely popular and spots fill up fast!
 Applications are made available online in early March and we encourage applying as soon as the applications are posted.
 Visit our Teen Volunteer Program webpage for additional information.